airbytehq/airbyte/docs/integrations/sources/recharge.md

 # Recharge

-his page guides you through the process of setting up the Recharge source connector.
 This source can sync data for the [Recharge API](https://developer.rechargepayments.com/).
+This page guides you through the process of setting up the Recharge source connector.

 ## Prerequisites (Airbyte Cloud & Airbyte Open Source)
 * A Recharge account with permission to access data from accounts you want to sync.